Northern Inuit Dog Breed Information

 - As the Northern Inuit is a hybrid, it has not been recognized by any major kennel club.

-Northern Inuit is generally a healthy dog breed with few possible canines or genetic health problem.
+Northern Inuit is generally a healthy dog breed with few possible canines or genetic health problems.

 - Elbow Dysplasia: It is a condition that is caused due to the dislocation of the elbow from its original place.
 It is something that a genetic cause, so before getting a puppy from a breeder, always check for its parent’s health problem.